 A subscription is an instance of a service plan assigned to a reseller or customer account, much like creating a new cPanel account in WHM and assigning a Package to it.
-In other words, a subscription is an agreement which allows one to use the resources and services of a service plan in order to run websites and possibly resell them.
+In other words, a subscription is an agreement that allows one to use the resources and services of a service plan to run websites and possibly resell them.

-EXAMPLE: You create a reseller service plan called MegaMoney.
-When you want to grant a domain privileges and resources of a MegaMoney customer, you will need to subscribe that domain to the MegaMoney plan.
+Example: You create a reseller service plan called MegaMoney.
+When you want to grant domain privileges and resources to a MegaMoney customer, you will need to subscribe that domain to the MegaMoney plan.

 While the reseller's customers can be subscribed to hosting service plans, the resellers can have their own subscriptions to reseller service plans for their own purposes.

 You can also customize existing subscriptions, thus unsyncing the subscription from the service plan.
-A custom subscription may be useful in case you want to provide unique terms which deviate from your regular business transactions.
+A custom subscription may be useful if you want to provide unique terms that deviate from your regular business transactions.

 You can change an association between a subscription and service plans at any time as follows.

 - Change the subscription to use a different service plan.